kewde/electron-sandbox-boilerplate/README.md

 ![](electron-sandbox.jpeg)

+> This repository has not been reviewed for security flaws, use at your own risk.

 # electron-sandbox
 A simple example of a sandboxed renderer process with the ability to communicate to the backend (main.js) through IPC in a _secure_ manner.